membase/ns_server/doc/API/index.markdown

 which allows the admin UI or clients to see current state and get further details if there are some about the updated state.
 The URI may be optional and will likely be omitted in the "stable" case.

+Note that since buckets are renameable and there is no way to determine what the default bucket for a pool is, the system will attempt to connect dumb clients to a bucket named "default".
+If it does not exist, the connection will be dropped.
+An alert should be generated.

 ####Node Details